kitkat1424/image-classification-fcnn-and-cnn/README.md

 # Solution Notebook

-This repository contains the Jupyter Notebook `Solution.ipynb`, which provides an implementation and analysis for the tasks mentioned in the file 'Assignment-5'.
+This repository contains the Jupyter Notebook `Solution.ipynb`, which is an implementation of an image classifier.
+It identifies input images and divides them into 3 categgories: a plane, a car, or a bird.
+The model is implemented using a) FCNN and b) CNN.
-The graded assignment was part of the course IC-272 (Data Science - III).

 Below is a detailed overview of the notebook and its components.